na-na-hi/renget/archive/RibombeeGone.md

 Sneasel smirked.
 “Never knew you were into rocks, partner.”

 “I-I’m not, I...
-Just pick up the rock.”
+Look, just pick up the rock.”

 With a chuckle, Sneasel reached down and plucked the round stone off the ground.
 Holding it in front of her face, she said, “Sure doesn’t look special to me.”